 Exit any menus that you may be in and then press the first digit of your desired center frequency.
 The frequency entry screen pops up.
 Finish entering the center frequency.
 Note that you may need to add zeroes to get your entry to align properly with the decimal point.
 When the correct number is ready, press the ENTER key.
-The unit should start plotting with the new center frequency.
+The unit should start plotting with the new center frequency after a re-calibration cycle (only if you are not in cable null mode).

-ENTER FREQ IN MHZ 0.000MHZ PRESS ENTER FOR CENTER FREQ OR FREQ UP/DOWN FOR STEP OR WIDTH FOR SWEEP WIDTH
+ENTER FREQ IN MHZ 0.000MHZ

+PRESS ENTER FOR CENTER FREQ

+OR FREQ UP/DOWN FOR STEP

+OR WIDTH FOR SWEEP WIDTH